coatyio/coaty-js/docs/man/migration-guide.md

   Instead, use `Container.identity` to access the container's identity object.
 * Stop configuring identity properties in `CommunicationOptions.identity` as this property has been removed.
-Instead, customize properties of the container's identity object, usually its name, in the new `CommonOptions.agentIdentity` property.
+Instead, customize properties of the container's identity object in the new `CommonOptions.agentIdentity` property.
 * Stop using `CommunicationOptions.shouldAdvertiseIdentity` as this property has been removed.
-* Stop expecting `ObjectLifecycleController` or your custom controllers to track identity of controllers.
+* Stop expecting `ObjectLifecycleController` or your custom controllers to track the identity of controllers.
 Only identity of containers can be observed or discovered.
 * Stop using `Controller.identity` as this getter have been removed.
 Use `Container.identity` instead.
 * Stop defining `Controller.initializeIdentity()` as this method has been removed.
 * Stop using `ControllerOptions.shouldAdvertiseIdentity` as this property has